HOW TO VISIT LEBANON IN 2024

 What is the currency situation like in Lebanon.

 There are two exchange rates in the country.
 The one regulated by the government (1500 Lebanese Liras = 1 USD at the time of writing) and the black-market exchange rate.
 The black-market exchange rate fluctuated between 36000-40000 Lebanese Lira = 1 USD during our visit.
-At the time of writing, it was already 48000 Lebanese Lira = 1 USD.
+The latest update I received was of a black market currency exchange of 1 USD = 90000 Lebanese Lira.

 The only solution for all of this is to bring cash.
 Lots of it.
 The Euro, even though it’s stronger, has a lower exchange rate in Lebanon.
 Ideally, bring crisp, new USD.
 Smaller denominations like $10s, $20s and $50s are ideal.
 You will not be able to get money anywhere in the country.
 That’s why it’s so important to bring enough cash with you.